-The Caspian Sea is the Earth's largest inland body of water.
+The Caspian Sea is the Earth's largest inland body of water, when measured by surface area.
 It lies at the junction of Europe and Asia, with the Caucasus Mountains to the west and the steppes of Central Asia to the east.
 It is bordered by Russia to the northwest, Azerbaijan to the west, Iran to the south, Turkmenistan to the southeast and Kazakhstan to the northeast.

 Ownership of the sea's resources is a contentious issue among its surrounding countries.
 The Caspian Sea is rich with oil and natural gas, making access to it a high-stakes proposition.
 These complicated socio-cultural and political aspects, as well as the geographic and environmental features, make the Caspian Sea an interesting subject for researchers.